uml-dc2-2016-spring/SSHProject/Report.md

     This function is like change_remote_directory except that it is used for the local directory.

 - __Do_command(char command[], ssh)session myssh)__
     This function is for executing a single remote command.
 It requests a new channel, and executes the given command on it.
 Then reads everything on the stdout subchannel , and then reads everything on the stderr subchannel.
 If all goes well it sends EOF and closes the channel.
 Only one command execution can be used on the channel in this method.
 Multiple will result in error.
-See branch pty for an alternative.
+See branch pty for an alternative using pseudo-terminals (do_pty).

 - __Other commands__
     Some commands in the loop did not require their own functions.
 Help, dispr, and displ print out the list of commands, the remote path, and the local path, respectively.
 Exit quits out of the menu_loop function called in main.
 Main then makes sure to free the ssh and sftp sessions it created.